 - Buy your coffee enema coffee.
 I love PurE Enema Coffee.
 Coffee enema coffees are different from regular coffee in that they are beige or tan in color.
 They have properties more appropriate for enemas like more caffeine and palmitic acid, which make the enema more effective.
 If you don’t get a special enema coffee be sure to only buy organic.
 Get regular ground coffee that is not instant and not decaffeinated.
 Many prefer to buy the whole beans and grind their own coffee so the oils and other aspects of the coffee are fresh.
 Organically grown coffee is best to avoid introducing estrogenic pesticides into your body.
 Coffee is one of the most heavily sprayed crops.

-- The coffee can be prepared any way you prefer.
+- The coffee (I like Purity Coffee) can be prepared any way you prefer.
 Prep it in an automatic coffee maker.
 Make it in a french press.
 Boil it on the stove.

 - To make on the stove, place 2 to 3 cups of purified water and one to two tablespoons (15-30 ml) of coffee in a saucepan and bring to a boil (or use a coffee maker to percolate the coffee quickly).
 NOTE: The first time you do a coffee enema, use only 1 teaspoon (5ml), NOT TABLESPOON, of coffee.
 This is critical because some people are sensitive to caffeine and will feel very jittery on more coffee.
 After a few enemas, you will see how much coffee you can tolerate comfortably.
 Ideally, increase to two tablespoons per enema.